gigann/sparse-set-js/README.md

 # sparse-set-js

-SparseSet is a performant, set-like unsigned integer collection, providing O(1) time complexity for addition, deletion, and lookup.
+A sparse set is a performant, set-like unsigned integer collection, providing O(1) time complexity for addition, deletion, and lookup.
 Iteration is O(n).

-## Context

-I made this for my personal use.

 ## Features